Miserable People by James T. Berry, Ph.D.

 you resulting in more freedom for you.

 Finally, take good care of yourself physically, emotionally, mentally, and spiritually.
-Many times we are
+Many times we are not

-possible.
 Fill your reserves so that you’ll have the energy to deal with your miserable person.

 Having identified the foundational characteristics of misery and methods of coping, what if you are the